Q&A: How do different groups define school shootings?

 HOW MANY PEOPLE HAVE DIED IN SCHOOL SHOOTINGS THIS YEAR?

-Before Wednesday’s shootings in Florida, Everytown for Gun Safety recorded four deaths.
+Twenty-one have died, including 17 at Douglas Stoneman High School in Parkland, Florida.
 A North Carolina college student was shot to death during a fight at Wake Forest University on Jan.
 20. A 15-year-old fatally shot two classmates at Marshall County High School in Kentucky on Jan.
-23. And on Jan.
-31, a 32-year-old man was fatally shot outside a high school basketball game in Philadelphia.
-There were two suicides, including one that occurred in the parking lot of a closed school.
-Eight of the 17 shootings prior to Wednesday resulted in no injuries.
+23. And a 32-year-old man was fatally shot outside a high school basketball game in Philadelphia on Jan.
+31.

 WHAT ISN’T COUNTED ON THE EVERYTOWN LIST?